by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; Photo by Matthieu Joannon on Unsplash…

 - List the results, citing as many numbers as possible.
 Numbers pop in a word-heavy document, and they impart credibility (though we all know statistics can be smoke and mirrors).

 Don’t hesitate to claim participation in your company’s larger accomplishments.
 Don’t lie — just give yourself credit for being on a winning team (see professional athletes and movie stars above).
-For example, lets say you interviewed some customers.
+For example, let’s say you interviewed some customers.
 Your assignment description might say, “Researched target market for 12 campaigns totaling $100 million in sales.
 Identified the 20% of customers who generate 80% of annual revenue.”

 And remember, brand equity rubs off: the better you make your company look — particularly if it’s a company few people know — the better you’ll look.

-Along the same lines, drop names of major corporations and celebrities.
+Along the same lines, show names of major corporations and celebrities.
 For example, “distributed press releases” sounds weak; “distributed press releases to key media targets and influencers, including the L.A.
 Times and Arianna Huffington” has star power.
 Those names will catch the eye of your resume scanner and make them think you’re actually connected.

 Incidentally, a promotion also counts as a result, such as “promoted to Project Manager after just 6 months.”
 (And if you’re not a senior executive, and you haven’t received a promotion in your company after two years, start job hunting.
 Seriously.
 These days, job switching doesn’t look as bad as staying in the same place and never moving up.)